 - The Seisdon anomaly – a brief post addressing the issue of why Seisdon hundred, on a tributary of the Severn rather than the Trent, was incorporated into early Mercia.

 - A policeman’s life – Samuel Hicklin (1858-1924) I first came across Constable Samuel Hicklin when I was putting together a picture of life in the Black Country Village of Pensnett in 1881 for Chapter 9 of Kingswinford Manor and Parish (KMAP).
 His name cropped up regularly in the newspapers of the period, mainly in the context of bringing those accused of being drunk and disorderly to court, but also occasionally for more substantial misdemeanors.
 At that time, I did a quick check on the rest of his career through various web sites, and it was clear that after he left Pensnett, he rose through the police force to a high level in the Staffordshire Constabulary.
 I remarked in KMAP that his story remained to be told.
 These three linked blog posts are an attempt to do just that.
 I hope readers find it an interesting story.
 In some ways it tells a very mundane story of police life in the late nineteenth and early twentieth centuries, which is nonetheless punctuated by major incidents and cases that would be worthy of a crime novelist.
+A video presentation based on these posts is included below.

 - Part 1 – A (very) young constable.
 This post follows Hicklin from his childhood in Marston-on-Dove through his first postings as a Constable in the Staffordshire constabulary in Tividale and Pensnett in the 1870s and 1880s, which mainly involved dealing with drunks and other minor crime.
 During this period he was seriously assaulted at a pub in Bromley.